-A nutrient combination of GABA and 5-HTP (amongst other ingredients such as Valerian and Cocoa Polyphenols) has been noted to decrease the time required to fall asleep with concomitant improvments in sleep duration and quality as assessed by the Pittsburgh Sleep Quality Index (PSQI).
+A nutrient combination of GABA and 5-HTP (amongst other ingredients such as Valeriana officinalis and Cocoa polyphenols) has been noted to decrease the time required to fall asleep with concomitant improvments in sleep duration and quality as assessed by the Pittsburgh Sleep Quality Index (PSQI).

 One study investigating romantic stress that looked at nondepressed youth who went through a recent breakup and were given 60mg of Griffonica Simplicifonia (12.8mg 5-HTP) twice a day for 6 weeks in an open-label study noted reductions in percieved romantic stress when measured at the 3 week mark with no further improvement at 6 weeks; there was no control nor placebo group in this study.